European Commission: A Catalyst for the Dairy Industry

 Future Plans

-Looking ahead, the European Commission plans to continue its support for projects that enhance agricultural resilience and sustainability.
-These efforts align with the European Green Deal and digital strategies, preparing the dairy sector to adapt to environmental and technological changes.
-The Commission is also focusing on empowering farmers within the agri-food supply chain.
+The European Commission is focused on continuing its support for projects that enhance agricultural resilience and sustainability.
+These initiatives align with the European Green Deal and digital strategies, preparing the dairy sector to adapt to environmental and technological changes.
+The Commission also aims to empower farmers within the agri-food supply chain.

 Strategic Initiatives

-The European Commission has been coordinating with Greek and Romanian authorities in response to recent crises.
-It has approved initiatives to impose tariffs on certain agricultural products and fertilizers from Russia and Belarus, aiming to reduce dependence on these supplies and boost domestic production within the EU.
-Furthermore, the European Commission has introduced new compliance requirements for Ireland's nitrates derogation, impacting the Irish dairy industry.
+Recent strategic initiatives include coordination with Greek and Romanian authorities in response to crises and imposing tariffs on certain agricultural products and fertilizers from Russia and Belarus.
+These measures aim to reduce dependency on external supplies and boost domestic production within the EU.
+Additionally, new compliance requirements for Ireland's nitrates derogation have been introduced, directly impacting the Irish dairy industry.